PaySimple Mobile - Point of Sale

 Craft Plugin (InVision), Prototyping

 Prior to this initiative, the PaySimple iOS and Android apps not only lacked parity with each other but failed bring the necessary features from the web app to the mobile platform.
-With that in mind, the Product, UX, and Tech team decided it best to start from the ground up - a single code base maintained internally.
+With that in mind, the Product, UX, and Tech team decided it best to begin again from the ground up - a single code base maintained internally.

 Building for the Field Service Provider at the outset meant that not only would we be driving PaySimple’s most important metrics, but that of our merchants as well.